Category:

 Career

-Bryant Gumbel graduated from Bates College in the early 70s, and began working as a sportscaster almost immediately after graduation.
+Gumbel graduated from Bates College in the early '70s and began working as a sportscaster almost immediately after graduation.
 His first job was with KNBC-TV in Los Angeles.
-He began working for NBC Sports in the mid-70s.
-He hosted multiple major league sporting events for NBC throughout the late 70s and early 80s, as well as serving as a sports correspondent for the Today Show.
-He hosted the prime time coverage of the 1988 Summer Olympics in Seoul and the PGA tour in 1990.
+Bryant began working for NBC Sports in the mid-1970s.
+He hosted multiple major league sporting events for NBC throughout the late '70s and early '80s and served as a sports correspondent for "Today."
+He hosted the prime-time coverage of the 1988 Summer Olympics in Seoul and the PGA tour in 1990.

-Gumbel began working on the Today show as the program's chief sports reporter, contributing twice-weekly features to the program including a regular series called "Sportsman of the Week," which featured up-and-coming athletes.
+Gumbel began working on "Today" as the program's chief sports reporter, contributing twice-weekly features to the program, including a regular series called "Sportsman of the Week," which featured up-and-coming athletes.
 In June 1981, it was announced that Tom Brokaw would be departing "Today" to anchor the "NBC Nightly News" with Roger Mudd.
-The search began for Brokaw's replacement and the initial candidates were all NBC news correspondents including John Palmer and Chris Wallace.
+The search began for Brokaw's replacement, and the initial candidates were all NBC news correspondents, including John Palmer and Chris Wallace.
 Throughout the summer of 1981, candidates auditioned on-air for Brokaw's job while he was on vacation.

 Bryant Gumbel